-In this article, we discuss holistic mental health treatment for anxiety, stress, and other conditions.
+In this article (and video version available below), we discuss holistic mental health treatment for anxiety, stress, and other conditions.
 Why in the proper context holistic doesn’t mean something far out there or strange but how it can benefit you over time in a number of ways.

 According to Gordon (1990) holistic medicine offers insights and techniques which can significantly enlarge and enrich mental health practice.
 This approach, which recognizes the uniqueness of each patient, the centrality of the therapeutic partnership, and the primacy of self-care, regards the spiritual dimension as a vital enlargement of the biopsychosocial model.